jefdaj/ortholang-demo/templates/site.md

 {{ macros.load_cut(user, 'examples/load03.cut') }}

-... and examples of commands you would type in the terminal.
+... and examples of other commands you would type in the terminal.
 The `Run` button just types them for you.
 They can include loading scripts, but also anything else you might do live: redefine variables, look at depdencies, etc.